Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Relativistic 3D MHD turbulence simulations

-In all simulations of decaying turbulence we normalize quantities against a background constant rest mass density $\rho = 1$ and we assume a relativistically hot gas with $h=1000$ and $p\simeq 250$ (that is $p=\rho h/4$), for a constant sound speed $c_s\simeq 0.577$ (the highest possible value).
-The magnetic parameters are varied according to table \ref{Tab:param}, listed for increasing values of the normalized amplitude of fluctuations \be \eta=\frac{B_1}{B_0} = \sqrt{\frac{\sigma_1}{\sigma_0}}, \ee that can be either smaller or larger than unity.
-Notice that we fix the fluctuations to be quite high, from $B_1^2=50$ to $200$, while the background field decreases from $B_0^2=1000$ down to unity (values equivalent to the cold magnetization parameter, while the hot magnetization $\sigma_0$ ranges from $1$ to $0.001$).
+In all simulations of decaying turbulence, we normalized quantities against a background constant rest mass density $\rho = 1$ and assumed a relativistically hot gas with $h=1000$ and $p\simeq 250$ (that is $p=\rho h/4$), for a constant sound speed, $c_s\simeq 0.577$ (the highest possible value).
+The magnetic parameters were varied according to table \ref{Tab:param}, listed for increasing values of the normalized amplitude of fluctuations \be \eta=\frac{B_1}{B_0} = \sqrt{\frac{\sigma_1}{\sigma_0}}, \ee which can be either smaller or larger than unity.
+Notice that we fixed the fluctuations to be quite high, from $B_1^2=50$ to $200$, while the background field decreases from $B_0^2=1000$ down to unity (values equivalent to the cold magnetization parameter, while the hot magnetization, $\sigma_0$, ranges from $1$ to $0.001$).

-Simulations follow the evolution of the decaying turbulence and the \emph{rms} values of characteristic quantities such as the curl of magnetic and velocity fluctuations start to decrease.
-The values reported in the table obviously refer to the initial time $t=0$.
-Our main interest is in the evolution of magnetic fluctuations, as they will decrease in time (compared to the background field), hence leading to a higher predicted polarization degree.
-Simulations are performed using a resolution of $512^3$ grid points, employing reconstruction and derivation routines for an overall fifth order of spatial accuracy (in smooth regions without discontinuities), a third order Runge-Kutta time-stepping algorithm, and the \emph{Upwind Constrained Transport} (UCT) method for preserving a zero divergence of the magnetic field \citep{Londrillo2004,DelZanna2007}.
-Each simulation lasts about half an hour, using 8 Ampere A100 GPUs (each of them treating $256^3$ cells) on the Leonardo cluster.
+Simulations followed the evolution of the decaying turbulence and the rms values of characteristic quantities such as the curl of magnetic and velocity fluctuations start to decrease.
+The values reported in the table obviously refer to the initial time, $t=0$.
+Our main interest is in the evolution of magnetic fluctuations, as they decrease in time (compared to the background field), leading to a higher predicted PD.
+Simulations were performed using a resolution of $512^3$ grid points, employing reconstruction and derivation routines for an overall fifth order of spatial accuracy (in smooth regions without discontinuities), a third order Runge-Kutta time-stepping algorithm, and the ``upwind constrained transport'' (UCT) method of preserving a zero divergence of the magnetic field \citep{Londrillo2004,DelZanna2007}.
+Each simulation lasted about half an hour, using 8 Ampere A100 GPUs (each of them treating $256^3$ cells) on the Leonardo cluster.